druxorey/windots/README.md

 powershell -NoProfile -ExecutionPolicy Bypass -Command "iex (iwr -UseBasicParsing 'https://raw.githubusercontent.com/druxorey/windots/refs/heads/main/scripts/windows-bootstrap.ps1')"
 ```

+> [!NOTE] COMMAND EXPLICATION
+> This command downloads and executes the `windows-bootstrap.ps1` script from the GitHub repository.
+It uses `Invoke-WebRequest` (`iwr`) to fetch the script and `Invoke-Expression` (`iex`) to run it directly in PowerShell.
+The `-NoProfile` option ensures that PowerShell runs without loading user profiles, and `-ExecutionPolicy Bypass` allows the script to execute without execution policy restrictions.

 ## Contribute

 If you want to add new scripts or improve existing ones, follow these steps: